Enormous ‘Blockbuster’ Storm Poised To Drop Up To 40 Inches Of Snow

 “Plows are not likely to be able to keep up,” Sosnowski told USA Today.
 “As the storm strengthens, winds will cause major blowing and drifting of snow.
 Those who are on the road through the heart of the snow and ice area will be at risk for becoming stranded for many hours.”

 New York State Governor Cuomo has gone so far as to issue a warning to residents.
-On Wednesday, he urged people to prepare for the oncoming storm, and to avoid traveling as much as possible.
+On Wednesday, he urged people to prepare for the oncoming storm and to avoid traveling as much as possible.
 Other states are urging citizens to proceed with caution, and stay at home should the weather turn nasty.